Skip to Main Content

 Flood risk

 The first and perhaps most significant factor that determines the cost of flood insurance is the historical risk of flooding in your region.
-While every home has a level of flood risk, only those in moderate- to high-risk areas typically require flood insurance.
+While every home has a level of flood risk, only those in moderate- to high-risk areas are typically required by a mortgage company to carry flood insurance.
 However, there are some exceptions to this rule.
 For instance, Florida homeowners insured with state-backed Citizens must carry flood insurance, regardless of their flood zone.

 Even if you are in a low-risk flood zone, you still have a small risk of flooding.
 One in three flood insurance claims are in low- to moderate-risk areas, according to FEMA.
 Since flood insurance is based on risk, the more likely flooding is in your area, the more your flood insurance is likely to cost.
 To find how much of a risk flooding is in your area, check out FEMA’s flood maps for your region.

-Where your home is specifically located within a floodplain also plays a role in the cost of flood coverage.
+Where your home is specifically located within a floodplain also plays a role in how much flood insurance is.
 Your home may be located within a floodplain, but your flood insurance could be lower if your house is built on a hill or other elevation.
 This is because the elevation reduces the risk of flood damage, thus reducing the risk that an insurance company will have to pay out a claim.

 Home age and construction